Jammer Mitigation in Absorptive RIS-Assisted Uplink NOMA: Acknowledgment

 This work was supported by the project SEMANTIC, funded by EU's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 861165, as well as by the {U.S.} National Science Foundation under grants CNS-2107182 and ECCS-2030029.

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }] {Azadeh Tabeshnezhad} (Student Member, IEEE) received her M.Sc. degree in Communication Systems from Science and Research Branch, Tehran, Iran in 2018.
+\begin{IEEEbiography}[{ }] {Azadeh Tabeshnezhad} (Student Member, IEEE) received her M.Sc. degree in Communication Systems from Science and Research Branch, Tehran, Iran, in 2018.
 She is currently pursuing a Ph.D. degree at Chalmers University of Technology, Sweden.
-She was a visiting researcher in 2022 and 2024 at UCI.
+She was a visiting researcher at UCI in 2022, 2024, and 2025.
 Her research interests include NOMA, (Non)-convex optimization, reconfigurable intelligent surfaces, and ISAC. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yuqing Zhu} (Graduate Student Member, IEEE) received the B.S. degree in electronic information engineering and the M.S. degree in electronics science and technology from Beijing Institute of Technology, Beijing, China, in 2019 and 2022, respectively.
+\begin{IEEEbiography}[{ }]{Yuqing Zhu} (Graduate Student Member, IEEE) received the B.S. degree in electronic information engineering and the M.S. degree in electronics science and technology from Beijing Institute of Technology, Beijing, China, in 2019, and 2022, respectively.
 He is currently pursuing a Ph.D. degree with the Antenna Systems Group, Department of Electrical Engineering, Chalmers University of Technology, Gothenburg, Sweden.
 His current research interests include millimeter-wave antennas and arrays, phased array antennas, 5G/6G mobile terminal antennas, reconfigurable intelligent surfaces, and over-the-air testing techniques.
 Mr. Zhu was a recipient of the Oral Best Paper Award at ICEICT 2020, the Best Student Paper Award at ICMMT 2022, and the Student Travel Grant at AP-S/URSI 2024 from the IEEE Antennas and Propagation Society.
 He serves as a reviewer for \textsc{IEEE Transactions on Antennas and Propagation}. \end{IEEEbiography}